hikeventures/hikeventures.github.io/_posts/2015-06-11-best-backpack-for-packrafting.markdown

 ---

 # Conclusion
-My favorite backpack is still the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html) and I use it since 3 years as my packrafting backpack.
+My favorite backpack so far was the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html) and I use it since 3 years as my packrafting backpack.
 I did not have any issues with it so far.
 There are just a few small spots which are wearing off but it would have happen to any other backpack as well.
+However, if I were to buy a new backpack for my packrafting trips then I would probably buy the [HMG Windrider](https://www.hyperlitemountaingear.com/4400-windrider.html) since I would be able to store more gear in the outer mash pockets.

 ---